 - Pain that has not responded to less invasive treatments

-Spine discographies are one of the spinal diagnostic procedures we offer at Pain Specialists of America.
+Spine discographies are one of the spinal diagnostic procedures we offer.

 What Happens During a Spinal Discography?

 A discography is a minimally invasive outpatient procedure that takes between 30 minutes to an hour to perform.
 Your doctor will assess your condition and determine where on the back to perform the discography.
 Anesthetic will then be applied to that area, and a needle is then injected there.
 The needle gets as close to the outer layer of the spinal disc as possible.
 An x-ray is used to assist in this process.